trepichio/Billinho/README.md

 GET http://localhost:3000/pub/instituicoes?page=1&limit=4 HTTP/1.1.
 ```

+If you use Visual Code there is a very useful extension that works like a REST Client.
+See [here](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

+In case, you decided to go and use this extension, enjoy the `request.rest` file I've already done for you.
+Enjoy! 😎

 ## 🔧 Running the tests <a name = "tests"></a>

 Explain how to run the automated tests for this system.